 Early days of aftermarket CCS fast charging in DIY

-At the moment there are two aftermarket solutions I am aware of that are (more or less) plug and play.
+Back then there were two aftermarket solutions I am aware of that were (more or less) plug and play.
 One is a CCS fast charging upgrade installed ‘as a service’ by Muxsan and is specifically geared towards the Nissan Leaf and e-NV200 that already have their range extender.
-The other one is a CCS Type2 Fast Charging Kit by Zero EV in the UK to be used with Orion 2 BMS.
-I am under the impression that both solutions are based on the Vector VC-EVCC (.pdf) charging ECU.
+The other one is a CCS Type2 Fast Charging Kit by Fellten (formerly Zero EV) in the UK to be used with Orion 2 BMS.
+Now EVcreate has introduced a CCS and AC charging solution that is plug and play compatible with multiple BMSses.
+I am under the impression that the Muxsan solutions is based on the Vector VC-EVCC (.pdf) charging ECU.
+I’f I’m correct the Fellten solution was initially using Vector as well.
+However these have been out of stock and difficult to source for a long time so I think they now switched to another CCS controller.

-Together with Ruben from 2CV Électrique I am also working on a CCS implementation.
-It is based on a 22 kW Onboard Charger that also facilitates the CCS process.
-Two cars are currently on the road and we are working on some further fine tuning.
-After that it will become available as a kit.
+Together with Ruben from 2CV Électrique I also have been working on a CCS implementation.
+It is based on a 22 kW Onboard Charger made by Innolectric that also facilitates the CCS process.
+A couple of cars are currently on the road with that setup.
+However it was far from trouble free and turned out no to be robust and stable.
+So unfortunately I have abandoned the Innolectric OBC.
+Instead I’m working on other options.
+I’m aware of the Stercom solution and EDN from Italy also has an onboard charger that also handles CCS.

 There are a few more aftermarket controller solutions out there such as the one from Advantics but I have not studied those in detail or have had a chance to play around with them.
 So will add more later.
 Please contact me if you have more info or experience to share which I can add.